Renowned Ambassadors for the Cause of Little Brothers

 In the 1960s, with actress Juliette Huot as its spokesperson, Little Brothers quickly gained recognition and attracted the public’s attention.
 In the 1990s, Jean Besré joined Juliette Huot as a spokesperson.

 Other well-known figures who joined the cause over the years include Marguerite Blais, long before she entered politics, Paul Hébert, and Antoine Durand.
-Today, Béatrice Picard has given us the honour of being our provincial patron, while Marie-Thérèse Fortin is our provincial spokesperson.
-We are also grateful to Louis Garneau for his involvement as an ambassador.

 A heartfelt thank you to all these important public figures for helping to raise awareness about our cause and for contributing to the fight against the social isolation of seniors.

-Béatrice Picard, Patron
+Béatrice Picard, A Tribute to Our Patron

 « I like to call them ‘my stars’, I think it’s such a pretty name, instead of calling them ‘my old folks’.
 The stars are old, they’ve been shining for a long time.
 You may not see them all the time, but you know they’re there.»